Arizona Leisure - Vacation Guide

 From Tucson, take Interstate 19 about 60 miles into Nogales, Arizona.
 Walking is the most popular way to cross the border into Nogales, Mexico.
 There are many guarded parking lots near the DeConcini Port of Entry.
 Parking is a very reasonable at under $5.00 and most of the shopping and eating attractions are close to the border and within easy walking distance.

-Street Shopping in Nogales Mexico
+Shopping and Dining in Nogales Mexico

 Experience the flavor of Old Mexico and its traditions in Nogales, Mexico, a city of about 200,000.
 Take the time to enjoy the restaurants-La Roca and El Greco are a couple of local haunts but there are many terrific restaurants to choose from.
 As you enter Mexico, you will see the Flag Island of the Americas, which has banners for all of the Mexican states-Nogales is in the state of Sonora.
 Turn right at Campillo Street and walk down three blocks to Obregon Street, the most popular street for shopping, browsing, exploring and enjoying the people, sights, colors and sounds of Mexico.